slikc/ravelry-gen/README.md

 for some reason the signup page and stuff doesnt have captchas but like every other action has hidden recaptchas which is an l frfr

-IM NOT RESPONSIBLE FOR A LAWSUIT FROM FUNNY KNITTING COMPANY
+<strong>IM NOT RESPONSIBLE FOR A LAWSUIT FROM FUNNY KNITTING COMPANY</strong>